 - Restart the computer.

-But since sites usually don’t take 20 minutes to load, this probably won’t solve the problem (at least you learned how to change your time-out limit, in case you need it).
+But since sites usually don’t take 20 minutes to load, this probably won’t solve the problem (at least you learned how to change your timeout limit, in case you need it).
 So, check out some of the following solutions.

-Solution 2 – Adjust LAN Settings
+2. Adjust LAN Settings

 - Go to Search, type internet options, and open Internet Options.